-#2 Ross DeLong
+#2 John Gessner

-#3 Mark DeGross

-#4 Ryan Sutton
+#3 Ryan Sutton

+#4 Kevin Klemmer

-#5 David Slay
+#5 Ted Hawkins

-- Backdating Suzuki SV650 connecting rods: ALLOWED.
+- u.
+Backdating Suzuki SV650 connecting rods: ALLOWED.

+- v.
+OEM manufactured kit harness allowed for Supersport; new kit defined as having OEM part number and available off the shelf from the manufacturer.

 - 7. Supersport classes will be:

 - a.
 600 Supersport

 - I. Up to 600cc four-stroke multi-cylinder

 - II.
 Up to 675cc four-stroke three-cylinder

 - III.
 Up to 850cc four-stroke twins

 - b.
 Supersport twins

 - I. Up to 650cc four-stroke liquid cooled twins

 - II.
 Up to 905cc four-stroke air cooled, two valve twins

 - c.
 750 Supersport

 - I. up to 750cc four-stroke multi-cylinder

 - II. up to 1000cc four-stroke twins

 - d.
 Open Supersport (unlimited OEM displacement)

 - e.
-250 Ninja Cup
+250 Cup

-- .
-The intent of the 250 Ninja Cup class is to provide an inexpensive class for Novice and Expert racers.
-Novice racers may enter the 250 Ninja Cup class in lieu of the Novice class.
-Any Novice racer entered in the 250 Ninja Cup class forfeits their right to enter the Novice class for that specific weekend.
+- The intent of the 250 Cup class is to provide an inexpensive class for Novice and Expert racers.
+Novice racers may enter the 250 Cup class in lieu of the Novice class.
+Any Novice racer entered in the 250 Cup class forfeits their right to enter the Novice class for that specific weekend.

 - II.
-250 Ninja Cup is open to all Kawasaki 250R or EX250 and will run under Supersport rules (Section P) with the exception of:
+250 Cup is open to all 200-250cc four stroke single and twin cylinder motorcycles, liquid or air cooled and will run under Supersport rules (Section P) with the exception of:

 - (1) No engine modifications allowed

 - (2) Street legal pump gas only (87-93 octane) designed to be run in street legal vehicles

 - (3) Stock unmodified airbox must remain installed.
 Snorkel may be removed

-- (4) Removal of the kickstand mounting tab from frame on 2008 and newer is required
+- (4) Removal of the kickstand mounting tab from frame on 2008 and newer Kawasaki 250R is required

 - (5) CDI/Igniter may be replaced

-- (6) Pre-gen (1986-2007) ONLY:
+- (6) Pre-2007 motorcycles ONLY:

 - (a) No bodywork restrictions

 - (b) Wheels may be replaced without restriction provided they do not weigh less than OEM

-(7) No 'Quick-shifter' devices allowed
+- (7) No 'Quick-shifter' devices allowed

 - III.
-All other Supersport rules apply, including the statement "If the rulebook does not specifically allow the modification, then it is not allowed. - All turbocharged machines that are otherwise qualified to compete in supersport class events must run in the OPEN supersport class, regardless of engine displacement. - Unless specifically allowed in Section P, no other part modifications, replacements, additions, or deletions are allowed.
-IF THE RULEBOOK DOES NOT SPECIFICALLY ALLOW THE MODIFICATION, THEN IT IS NOT ALLOWED.
+All other Supersport rules apply, including the statement "If the rulebook does not specifically allow the modification, then it is not allowed.

+- 8. All turbocharged machines that are otherwise qualified to compete in supersport class events must run in the OPEN supersport class, regardless of engine displacement.

+- 9. Unless specifically allowed in Section P, no other part modifications, replacements, additions, or deletions are allowed.
+IF THE RULEBOOK

+DOES NOT SPECIFICALLY ALLOW THE MODIFICATION, THEN IT IS NOT ALLOWED.